redeslab/docs/docs/README.md

 + Get content that block in your region.
 + Enhance security level for online shopping and transaction.

-HOP is a anonymous VPN protocol its build-in micro-payment system provide real time payment method for VPN user through HOP ERC-20 Token.
+HOP is a anonymous web protocol its build-in micro-payment system provide real time payment method for VPN user through HOP ERC-20 Token.

 ### Tutorial From Third-Parties